na-na-hi/renget/archive/kgtam.md

 She really wants to be a maid that badly?
 Is it some sort of fetish?
 Anyway, Boney isn't really in the market for maids.
 He's always looked down on people who need servants, honestly.

 >Wen Lifen
 "I do not think that's a very healthy lifestyle.
-She's gonna feel it in her bones when she's older"
+She's gonna feel it in her bones when she's older."

-Boney has decide "live and let live" in regards to people like Wen Lifen.
+Boney has decided "live and let live" in regards to people like Wen Lifen.
 If she was his patient though, he would give her a stern lecture on the dangers of smoking and not using protection.
 It's his duty.
 He will also try and clean up any drug epidemics he comes across, but it's not like he can waste time on that for long.

 >Lei Daiyu
 "Ah, so she's a drummer, eh?
 Y'know, I can play the xylobone!...
 Alright, not my best work."